astorDev/nist/proxy/dotnet/article/index.md

  Content-Length: 9
 ```

+Although, the separation makes some sense, it doesn't make our lives easier, since we have to copy all the headers.

+It also doesn't help, that .NET represent headers somewhat different, depending on the context.
+So the first thing we will need to do is to make a universal model, we will use for our headers:

 ```csharp
 public record HttpHeader(string Key, IEnumerable<string> Value)
 {
     public static implicit operator HttpHeader(KeyValuePair<string, StringValues> header) => new(header.Key, header.Value);
 }
 ```

+Now, let's do a set of extension method.
+Let's start with the one for the requests:

+> I hope the code is pretty self-explainatory so I won't bother you with an explanation.
+Feel free to ask in the comments if something is unclear.

 ```csharp
 public static class RequestHeaderExtensions